istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ### Verifying with the Sample Application

-After installing ambient with Helm, you can follow the rest of the [Deploy the sample application](/docs/ops/ambient/getting-started/#bookinfo) guide to deploy the sample application and ingress gateways, and follow the [Adding your application to ambient](/docs/ops/ambient/getting-started/#addtoambient)
+After installing ambient with Helm, you can follow [Deploy the sample application](/docs/ops/ambient/getting-started/#bookinfo) guide to deploy the sample application and ingress gateways, and follow the [Adding your application to ambient](/docs/ops/ambient/getting-started/#addtoambient)